 Instructions

-- Roast in the oven for 35-40 minutes, or until an instant-read meat thermometer reads 165 degrees, F. when inserted in the thickest part of the breast, not touching the bone.
+- Bake in the oven for 45-55 minutes or until an instant-read meat thermometer reaches 165°F when inserted in the thickest part of the breast, not touching the bone.

-- Remove from the oven, tent with foil and allow to rest for 10-15 minutes before serving.
+- Remove from the oven, cover loosely with foil, and allow the juicy baked chicken breast to rest for 10 minutes before serving with your favorite sides.

 BONNIE KIRKPATRICK